 If you require precise color match, please contact us to arrange for a digital color proof.
 Once you approve the additional fees (starting at $40), we will produce and send you a hard proof via overnight delivery.
 When you approve and return the proof, we will strive to match the color of the proof when printing your final piece.

-There can be substantial additional charges for precise color match services.
+There can be additional charges for precise color match services.
 Also, if you request color correction or other changes after you see your proof, there could be charges for color correction time and a new proof.

 Bottom line: the final product we produce for you is unlikely to match the output from your inkjet – it will look more professional!